sgjps/LazWin32CustomAppStyle/README.md

 ## How it works?

 It's replace original window theme.
-Controls Parts and States are custom theming.
+It's replace original window theme.
+Controls Parts and States is painted by custom theming.

-It's usefull for custom DARK Mode or create theme for app.
+It's usefull for create custom Dark Mode or another theme for app.

 ## Requirements
 * Lazarus IDE (Tested on v4.4 with FPC 3.2.2)